-On June 30, 2014, we issued \$575,000,000 aggregate principal amount of 0.0% Convertible Senior Notes due 2019 (the "Notes").
-The Notes are governed by an indenture between us, as the issuer, and U.S. Bank National Association, as Trustee (the "Indenture").
-The Notes are unsecured, unsubordinated obligations that do not contain any financial covenants or restrictions on the payments of dividends, the incurrence of indebtedness, or the issuance or repurchase of securities by us or any of our subsidiaries.
+On June 30, 2014, we issued \$575.0 million aggregate principal amount of 0.0% Convertible Senior Notes due 2019 (the "Notes").
 The Notes mature on July 1, 2019 unless converted or repurchased in accordance with their terms prior to such date.
-We cannot redeem the Notes prior to maturity.
+The Notes do not contain any financial covenants and we cannot redeem the Notes prior to maturity.

-The Notes are convertible for up to 5,214,000 shares of our common stock at an initial conversion rate of approximately 9.068 shares of common stock per \$1,000 principal amount, which is equal to an initial conversion price of approximately \$110.28 per share of common stock, subject to adjustment.
+The Notes are convertible for up to 5.2 million shares of our common stock at an initial conversion price of approximately \$110.28 per share of common stock, subject to adjustment.
 Holders of the Notes may surrender their Notes for conversion at their option at any time prior to the close of business on the business day immediately preceding January 1, 2019, only under the following circumstances:

-- during any fiscal quarter commencing after the fiscal quarter ending on October 31, 2014 (and only during such fiscal quarter), if the last reported sale price of our common stock for at least 20 trading days (whether or not consecutive) during a period of 30 consecutive trading days ending on the last trading day of the immediately preceding fiscal quarter is greater than or equal to 130% of the conversion price for the Notes on each applicable trading day; - during the five business day period after any five consecutive trading day period (the "measurement period"), in which the trading price per \$1,000 principal amount of Notes for each trading day of the measurement period was less than 98% of the product of the last reported sale price of our common stock and the conversion rate for the Notes on each such trading day; or - upon the occurrence of specified corporate events.
+- if the last reported sale price of our common stock for at least 20 trading days (whether or not consecutive) during a period of 30 consecutive trading days ending on the last trading day of the immediately preceding fiscal quarter is greater than or equal to 130% of the conversion price for the Notes on each applicable trading day (the "sale price condition"); - during the five business day period after any five consecutive trading day period, in which the trading price per \$1,000 principal amount of Notes for each trading day of the measurement period was less than 98% of the product of the last reported sale price of our common stock and the conversion rate for the Notes on each such trading day (the "trading price condition"); or - upon the occurrence of specified corporate events.